 Reconciliation in accounting is a fundamental step responsible for laying the foundation for effectively closing books of accounts.
-Account reconciliation is defined as the process of comparing two different sets of financial records to make sure they are reliable, consistent, and accurate.
+Account reconciliation process IS comparing two sets of financial records to ensure accuracy and consistency.
+It reconciles financial accounts, bank statements, the general ledger, and sub-ledgers with the records in the organization’s accounting system.

 One of the strenuous activities involved in the account reconciliation process is the reconciliation process in Accounts Payable (AP).
 Accounts Payable reconciliation involves reconciling the accounting records with the amounts that the organization owes to its suppliers and vendors.